There and Back Again: Bulk-to-Defect via Ward Identities: Example: 1/2 BPS Wilson Lines in SYM Example: 1/2 BPS Wilson Lines in N=4 SYM

-In $\cN=4$ super Yang-Mills, the 1/2 BPS Wilson line is known to possess a topological sector \cite{Giombi:2018hsx, Giombi:2018qox, Beem:2013sza,Drukker:2007yx, Beccaria:2020ykg}, consisting of correlators of 1/2 BPS operators that become effectively topological when the spacetime and R-symmetry polarizations are aligned.
+A further relation between $F_{1}$ and $F_{2}$ comes from the topological sector.
+In $\cN=4$ super Yang--Mills, the 1/2 BPS Wilson line is known to possess a topological sector \cite{Giombi:2018hsx, Giombi:2018qox, Beem:2013sza,Drukker:2007yx, Beccaria:2020ykg}, consisting of correlators of 1/2 BPS operators that become effectively topological when the spacetime and R-symmetry polarizations are aligned.
 In this limit, the correlators lose their dependence on continuous spacetime separations and depend only on discrete data such as operator ordering or internal symmetry structure.
-In our setup, we focus on the bulk–tilt–tilt correlator and assume that when the polarization vectors $u$ and $\hat{u}_{1,2}$ are chosen as appropriate functions of the cross ratio $\chi$, the correlator reduces to its topological form.
-We parametrize it as \bal \bF_J =\kappa_1(\chi) F_1(\chi)+ \kappa_2(\chi) F_2(\chi)\,, \eal where $\kappa_1(\chi)$ and $\kappa_2(\chi)$ are, a priori, unknown functions of $\chi$.
-This structure reflects the general decomposition of the correlator into R-symmetry channels.
-However, for the specific definitions of $F_1$ and $F_2$ given in \eqref{uOttp=1}, both functions are expected to be constants, as argued in \cite{Artico:2024wnt}.
-To fix the overall normalization, we set $\kappa_1=1$.
+In our setup, we focus on the bulk–tilt–tilt correlator \cite{Artico:2024wnt} \bal \bF_J =F_1(\chi)-2 F_2(\chi)\,, \eal which reflects the decomposition of topological sector into R-symmetry channels.